 Comprehensive care for all neuromuscular diseases

-At the Neuromuscular Disorders Program at Tufts Medical Center in Boston, our team of highly trained doctors and specialists take a highly personal approach to care that you might not expect at a major academic medical center.
+At the Neuromuscular Disorders Program at Tufts Medical Center in Boston, our team of highly trained neurologists and specialists take a personal approach to care that you might not expect at a major academic medical center.
 We are sensitive to what you and your family are going through — and will do all we can to help you face the challenges that lie ahead.

 Our program provides comprehensive care for the full spectrum of neuromuscular diseases and disorders, including: